V. Grades and Credits

 7. Repeating Courses Only courses in which a grade of C-, D+, D, D-, F, or NP has been received may be repeated at the University of Portland for academic credit.
 A course may be repeated only once and only the latest grade is included in the computation of the G.P.A. and the total number of credit hours required for graduation.
 Both courses and grades will remain on the permanent academic record, with the original course denoted by the symbol E. While courses repeated at the University of Portland may change one's grade point average, equivalent courses taken at another institution, even when fulfilling University requirements, cannot be used to replace any course or grade entered on the permanent academic record or to change one's University of Portland G.P.A.

-8. Withdrawal To receive a W, students must officially withdraw from a course in which they choose not to continue.
+8. Withdrawal from a Course To receive a W, students must officially withdraw from a course in which they choose not to continue.
 The withdrawal is effective the date it is filed in the registrar's office, and in no instance later than the date listed in the University calendar.
-Students who seek an exception from this regulation for individual courses after the deadline must meet with the appropriate department head and academic dean or the dean's representatives who will make a recommendation to the associate provost.
-In no instance will a request be considered for a late withdrawal from an individual course without academic penalty that has not been forwarded with the recommendation of the academic dean or the dean's representatives.
+Students who seek an exception from this regulation for individual courses after the deadline must meet with the appropriate department head and Academic Dean or the Dean's representatives who will make a recommendation to the Associate Provost.
+In no instance will a request be considered for a late withdrawal from an individual course without academic penalty that has not been forwarded with the recommendation of the Academic Dean or the Dean's representatives.

 9. Leave/Readmission Students must be continuously enrolled during fall and spring semesters or seek a leave of absence.
-A leave form may be secured from the associate dean of their college or school.
+A leave form may be secured from the Associate Dean of their college or school.
 Students must secure the requisite signatures on the form in order to obtain an approved leave.
 Students who are not enrolled and do not seek a leave must apply for readmission.
-Readmission is no automatic and requires approval by the dean of admissions.
+Readmission is not automatic and requires approval by the Dean of Admissions.

 10. Medical Leave of Absence Medical leave of absence is designed to allow an undergraduate or graduate student to pursue treatment for medical or psychiatric conditions, or to accommodate students too ill to complete the semester.
 A granted medical leave allows a student to leave school for not more than one year without subsequent academic penalty, and with minimal financial implications.
 The student will have grades of W recorded for the semester of departure.
 For full details, please review the "Medical Withdrawal Policy" found in the Financial Aid Handbook at www.up.edu/finaid/handbook.
 A medical leave of absence is granted at the discretion of the Office of the Provost; however, requests for a medical leave of absence originate at the Health and Counseling Center.